h4ckt1c/whos-there/README.md

 # Who's there?!

-I wrote this tool because I had to confirm the presence of a group of people.
+I wrote this tool because I had to confirm (every day!) the presence of a group of people.
 To do this, everyone can click on his name after _login_, so he can confirm his presence and in the overview his name comes green.